Help protect the places we love, the values we share

 • opportunities to join other Californians on urgent actions

 • updates on the decisions that impact our environment

 • resources to help you create a cleaner, greener future

-Los Gatos—The Los Gatos Town Council voted tonight to ban on single-use plastic shopping bags.
-The ordinance, which applies to all retail stores that sell clothing, food, and personal items directly to consumers, will take effect on February 3, 2014.
+Arcata—A unanimous Arcata City Council voted tonight to ban single-use plastic shopping bags.
+The ordinance, which applies to large grocery stores, pharmacies, convenience stores, and certain retailers, will take effect on February 1, 2014.